 For this reason, there are several articles on various aspects of Cashflow that will be valuable further reading.

-Another cashflow measurement technique is discussed in Cash Conversion Cycle article
+Another cashflow measurement technique is discussed in the article: How to Benefit from Cash Conversion Cycle (CCC)

 Depending on your business, and on how useful you feel these two measurements are, you can consider putting them on your business "Dashboard” to keep a watchful eye on your business’ health.